jlengstorf/lengstorf.com/content/drafts/how-to-be-positive.md

     So we argued, I apologized, she was grumpy with me for half a day, and I (hopefully) learned something.
 There was no yelling.
 No crying.
 No sulking silences or blistering attacks on each other's character.
 We knew we were only fighting about _this mistake I made_, and not about anything else.

-As a result, I can share my frustrations with her without it feeling like the relationship is ruined.
-When we argue, it's not about whether or not we like each other; it's just one of us was supposed to be getting ready to leave, and instead spent a half-hour on Reddit answering nerdy questions.[^my-bad]
+As a result, we can share frustrations with each other without worrying that the relationship is falling apart.
+When we argue, it's not about whether or not we like each other; it's just that one of us was supposed to get ready to leave, and was still sans-pants three minutes before we're supposed to be out the door.[^my-bad]

 [^my-bad]:
     Yeah, that was my bad.
+I _really_ hate pants.

 ## Even When It’s Bad, It’s Not That Bad